 3.5.
 C 10.01 and C 10.02 – Equity exposures under the internal ratings based approach (CR EQU IRB 1 and CR EQU IRB 2)

+3.5.1.
+General remarks

+92a.
+The CR EQU IRB template consists of two templates: CR EQU IRB 1 provides a general overview of IRB exposures of the equity exposure class and the different methods to calculate total risk exposure amounts.
+CR EQU IRB 2 provides a breakdown of total exposures assigned to obligor grades in the context of the PD/LGD approach.
+“CR EQU IRB” refers to both “CR EQU IRB 1” and “CR EQU IRB 2” templates, as applicable, in the following instructions.

-.
-The CR EQU IRB template provides information on the calculation of risk weighted exposure amounts for credit risk (Article 92(3), point (a), of Regulation (EU) No 575/2013) in accordance with Part Three, Title II, Chapter 3 of Regulation (EU) No 575/2013 for equity exposures as referred to in of Article 147(2), point (e), of that Regulation.
+93. The CR EQU IRB template provides information on the calculation of risk weighted exposure amounts for credit risk (Article 92(4), point (a), of Regulation (EU) No 575/2013) in accordance with Part Three, Title II, Chapter 3 of Regulation (EU) No 575/2013 for equity exposures as referred to in of Article 147(2), point (e), of that Regulation.

-.
-In accordance with Article 147(6) of Regulation (EU) No 575/2013, the following exposures shall be assigned to the equity exposure class:
+94. In accordance with Article 147(6) of Regulation (EU) No 575/2013, the following exposures shall be assigned to the equity exposure class: